isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Pathology Reports
 =================

-Click on the **Pathology Reports** tab to see a listing of all files containing Pathology Reports.
+Click on the **Pathology Reports** tab to see a listing of all resources containing Pathology Reports.

 To download a pathology report, click on the File Name.